 The calculation assumes margin borrowing was not used to purchase the stock.
 Assuming a 50% margin, twice as much stock can be purchased to generate twice the strategy yield.
 However, the use of margin increases the risk considerably in the event of a market down-turn.
 Covered call strategies can generate substantial income even when the stock price remains the same for a month, or an entire year.

-You continue to own your stock and it is not sold to the option holder.
-You retain the premium and a call can be written for the following month.
+Continuing with assumption that the stock price remains unchanged over the period of the contract, you would continue to own your stock and it is not sold to the option buyer.
+You retain the premium and a new call can be written for the following month.
 Note: an option must be written each month to realize annualized returns.

 If the market is rising, you can choose a strike price that is slightly above the actual stock price.
 Accordingly, if the call option is exercised (assigned or called), your income will be the call premium on the option plus the appreciation of your stock valuation.
 This technique can enhance your return by several percent.
 If the stock price rose in the previous example the % If Assigned Return would have been:

 Appreciation = Strike Value - Buy Value

 % if Assigned Return = [Premium Income + Appreciation] ÷ [Buy Value - Premium Income]

 % if Assigned Return = [$520 + $100] ÷ [$10,900 - $520]

 % if Assigned Return = 5.97 % (if your stock gets assigned at or over $110)

 Also as the market rises, the stock generally moves in up/down cycles and not in a straight line.
 The stock price may rise for several days and then decline for several days.
 Stock purchases should be made on dips and the call selling should be done on a stock price rise.
 This methodology can enhance returns for all cases of stock movement.